mjhoffm2/ReactTrainingTutorial/Part-2-%2D-Basic-Front-End-Application-Skeleton-with-React-and-Redux.md

     connect(mapStateToProps, mapDispatchToProps)(ChannelListComponent);

 ```
 The `connect()` method returns a function that we can pass our `ChannelListComponent` to, creating a new 'higher-order' component called `ChannelList`.
 This component can then be exported and used elsewhere in the application.
 This higher-order component will automatically get the props it needs from the Redux store, so they don't need to be provided by a parent component.
 In the case of this component, there are no props at all to be provided by the parent component, as defined in the `params` interface.
-We update our `AppRoot` component to use our new `ChannelList` higher-order component.
+We can update our `AppRoot` component to use our new `ChannelList` higher-order component.

 _AppRoot.tsx_
 ```ts